dreasgrech/AssettoCorsaRealisticTrackday/README.md

 ## Installation
-The app requires <a href="https://acstuff.club/patch/" target="_blank">Custom Shaders Patch</a> extension installed and doesn't work online since it can, *obviously*, only control AI cars.
+The app requires <a href="https://acstuff.club/patch/" target="_blank">Custom Shaders Patch</a> (CSP) extension installed and doesn't work online since it can, *obviously*, only control AI cars.

+I have been testing using CSP v0.2.12-preview1

 ### Stable
 Download the zip file from the Releases page: https://github.com/dreasgrech/AssettoCorsaRealisticTrackday/releases